YouTube Live Streaming with VisioForge SDKs

 pipeline.Connect(aacEncoder.Output, youtubeSinkBlock.CreateNewInput(MediaBlockPadMediaType.Audio));

-• Confirm proper driver installation for hardware encoders
+• Confirm proper installation of hardware-specific drivers for GPU acceleration

-• Consider switching to hardware acceleration if available
+• Consider switching to hardware acceleration when CPU usage is excessive